 Aim: To bridge this gap, in this paper, we set out to study the frequency and nature of design discussions in code reviews.

-Method: We perform a multiple case study of the code reviews of the OpenStack Nova and Neutron projects.
+Method: We perform an empirical study on the code reviews of the OpenStack Nova (provisioning management) and Neutron (networking abstraction) projects.
 We manually classify 2,817 review comments from a randomly selected sample of 220 code reviews.
 We then train and evaluate classifiers to automatically label review comments as design related or not.
 Finally, we apply the classifiers to a larger sample of 2,506,308 review comments to study the characteristics of reviews that include design discussions.